ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

 1, and the parameters :math:`\alpha` and :math:`\beta` were chosen to vary monotonically with the mean.
-The numbers for Ethiopia were chosen so that (i) the mean of existing fortification coverage is close to 0, (ii) the percentage of people eating wheat flour is similar to that in Lagos, Nigeria, and (iii) 55% of the wheat flour is fortifiable, based on the `Global Fortification Data Exchange <https://tinyurl.com/rdm4wza>`_.
+The numbers for Ethiopia were chosen so that (i) the mean of existing fortification coverage is close to 0, (ii) the percentage of people eating wheat flour is similar to that in Nigeria, and (iii) 55% of the wheat flour is fortifiable, based on the `Global Fortification Data Exchange <https://tinyurl.com/rdm4wza>`_.